-Man critically injured in assault at Napier house
+Man in serious condition in Wellington after assault at Napier house

-A man is fighting for his life in Wellington Hospital after an assault at property in Napier on Sunday.
+A man is in a serious condition in the intensive care unit at Wellington Hospital after an assault at a property in Napier on Sunday.

-The assault occurred at a property at Nuffield Ave, Marewa around 1.50pm.
-Two ambulances were sent to what is understood to have been a stabbing.
-Police were unable to confirm if the man was stabbed but said on Monday he suffered critical injuries.
+Two ambulances were sent to what is understood to have been a stabbing at a property on Nuffield Ave, Marewa around 1.50pm.

+The man was taken to Hawke's Bay Hospital before being transferred to Wellington Regional Hospital where he was on Monday afternoon in a serious condition in the ICU.

 A police spokeswoman said a scene examination had been completed and police enquiries were continuing.